 5 Ways To Deal With A Gaslighter

 Recognizing a gaslighter is extremely important.
 And now that you have recognized that your partner might be a gaslighter, how do you protect yourself from becoming a victim?
-Here are 5 ways to deal with it.
+Here are 5 ways to deal with it if you are in a gaslighting relationship.

 1. Trust your instinct